How travel to Israel helps American teens connect with Jewish roots | Provided by Samis Foundation

 Organizations like the Samis Foundation work to help teens discover their rich heritage.
 At a pivotal time in their development, giving teens the opportunity to step outside their U.S. experience and see Jewish life from another vantage point can help them transition from the experience of growing up at home with the guidance of their parents, to actively and independently beginning to construct their own Jewish identity and experience.

 “Teen summer programs in Israel are widely recognized as wonderful opportunities to foster personal growth and explore, define and solidify Jewish identity.
 The trips provide an opportunity for teens to travel with their friends and peers in a land and culture that is deeply rooted in Jewish heritage and which sets them up for long term success in being able to articulate the value and need for Israel.
 Teens develop a personal relationship to Israel and are provided with a global lens with which to look at Israel and the world,” says David Berkman, Camp Director at URJ Camp Kalsman.
-“As a camp director, the experience is important because it gives our teens the opportunity to have a first-hand experience of Israel before they get to college, preparing them for complicated conversations, the ability to discern fact from perception and to frame a view of Israel based on their experience.
+“As a camp director, the experience is important because it gives our teens the opportunity to have a first-hand experience of Israel before they get to college, preparing them for complicated conversations, the ability to discern fact from perception and to frame a view of Israel based on their experience.”

 In addition to funding unique academic year Israel opportunities such as the Alexander Muss High School in Israel Impact Fellowship and Tichon Ramah Yerushalim, the Samis Foundation also provides summer Israel program grants and supports needs-based scholarships for teen travel to Israel through the Jewish Federation of Greater Seattle.
 These programs give teens from Washington state a meaningful opportunity to explore their Jewish roots by immersing themselves in the history, society and culture of Israel.
 This allows them to hear Hebrew as a spoken language outside of religious ceremonies – to see it written on billboards, restaurant menus and even license plates, and to hear “Shabbat shalom” instead of “have a nice weekend.”